sovrin-foundation/connector-app/README.md

 ## For ios
 - `cd ios/fastlane`
 - `bundle install`
+- Make sure you get added to the connectme-callcenter-certs repo so that the following command is successful -- git clone 'git@github.com:evernym/connectme-callcenter-certs.git' '/var/folders/dt/sk594jpn40d0097bpg17gwc40000gn/T/d20180705-10510-lw9oue'
-- `bundle exec fastlane match development`.
+- To get the development release certificates do `bundle exec fastlane match development`.
 DO NOT use `--force` with this command.
 Do not use XCode automatic code signing.
+- To get the beta release certificates do `bundle exec fastlane match adhoc`
 - You'll be prompted to enter 2 passwords.
 Slack a contributor for what those are.
 - `cd .. && pod install` (Make sure `pod` is installed or `sudo gem install cocoapods`)
 - `cd .. && npm run ios`